 11th Grade - Natalie Farrar, Larue County High School

-Thank you to the Secretary of State's partners, including the University of Kentucky Scripps Howard First Amendment Center, the Kentucky Department of Education, Kentucky Education Association and KEA Retired, and Harp Enterprises, Inc., for their generous sponsorship of this program.
+Thank you to the Secretary of State's partners, including KEA and KEA Retired, the Scripps Howard Center for Civic Engagement at Northern Kentucky University, the University of Kentucky Scripps Howard First Amendment Center, the Kentucky Department of Education, Kids Voting Kentucky, and Harp Enterprises for sponsoring this contest.